pt-kaos/kaosarch-calamares-config/README.md

 - `archiso` package
 - Basic familiarity with Bash scripting and package management
 - Knowledge how to build ISOs - https://www.arcolinuxiso.com/a-comprehensive-guide-to-iso-building/
-- Playlist of all the KIRO videos - including the creation of BUILDRA based on KIRO
+- Playlist of all the kaosarch videos - including the creation of BUILDRA based on kaosarch

 https://www.youtube.com/watch?v=3jdKH6bLgUE&list=PLlloYVGq5pS71UubmlKjjw131PjixMIjW